 If the lumber has knots, make sure none of the saw cuts will be through a knot.
 Having knots at the mating ends of the curb is asking for water leaks.
 Also, drill pilot holes for the nails to reduce the possibility of small splits when you assemble the curb.
 The measurements across diagonal corners should be identical when the curb is assembled perfectly square.

 Once you have the curb assembled, install temporary braces in two opposite corners.
 You will be handling the curb quite a lot, so you don't want it to get out of square.
 The braces can be made of 1/2-inch plywood and secured with nails driven only halfway in so they are easy to remove later.

 Your small skylight should fit between the roof rafters without having to cut through any of them.
 Locate one side of the roof opening against a rafter.
 Install upper and lower header lumber at the top and bottom of the opening.
 Also install one jack rafter section between the two headers along the other side of the opening.

 The flashing sheet metal is not difficult to install, but it can be tricky to make.
-It would be wise to have a sheet metal shop make the flashing pieces for you to the skylight manufacturer's specifications.
-If you really want to make the pieces yourself, use lead sheet because it is much easier to work with than aluminum or copper.
+It would be wise to have a sheet-metal shop make the flashing pieces for you, to the skylight manufacturer's specifications.
+If you really want to make the pieces yourself, use lead sheet, as it is much easier to work with than aluminum or copper.

 Slide the top flashing under the shingles and roofing felt.
 Be careful as you slide in the flashing not to puncture the felt.
 Place the curb over the opening, sliding it up from the bottom.
 Place step flashing along the sides of the curb under the shingles.
 Spread roofing cement on top of the curb, press the skylight into it and nail the skylight in place.